 These scholarships are available to any Tech student, regardless of classification.
 Students must meet the individual scholarship requirements to be considered.

 The student is responsible for submitting the General Foundation Scholarship Application, and all documentation listed in the scholarship criteria to the Office of Development.
-The application and all required documentation must be received by February 15 (i.e., applicant letter, reference letters, etc.).
+The application and all required documentation should be received by the November 15 priority deadline, with a final deadline of February 15. (i.e., applicant letter, reference letters, etc.).
 Only one application and documentation is required for multiple Foundation General Scholarships.

 Documentation must include a letter from the applicant explaining the need for the scholarship, special family circumstances, and career goals.
 And three letters of recommendation from any of the following: Arkansas Tech faculty, High School Counselor, Principal, Pastor, Employer, or someone familiar with your work ethics and family situation.

 The applicant will be considered for all scholarships through the Office of Development where all the criteria requirements have been fulfilled.